hemachandhran/Open-Source-ASIC-Design-RTL-to-GDSII/WEEK 1/Phase 4/README.md

 The physical placement of clock buffers is one of the key reasons CTS improves timing performance.

 Instead of allowing one clock source to drive thousands of flip-flops directly, the H-Tree based clock network distributes the clock through multiple buffer stages, creating a more balanced clock arrival time across the entire design.

-This balanced distribution helps reduce clock skew, improves timing predictability, and enables the clock network to reliably drive all 1613 clock sinks present in the design.

 ---

 # Final Thoughts